What Is Rent Control & How It Could Affect Apartment Building Owners

-Rent control is when governmental agencies set the rent thresholds or control the amount of rent increases collected by owners in a specific market.
-Owners are then caught between fixed amount of revenue for a property but face the rising costs of long-term ownership such as property taxes, utilities, fees, and inflation.
+Rent control is when governmental agencies set rent thresholds or control the number of rent increases collected by owners in a specific market.
+Owners are then caught between a fixed amount of revenue for a property but face the rising costs of long-term ownership such as property taxes, utilities, fees, and inflation.
+Despite the increasing cost of living in the United States, rent control is not widespread.
+As we at 33 Realty know, a 2019 study conducted by the Urban Institute found that 182 municipalities in the U.S. have rent control regulations.
+All of these regulations are in New York, Maryland, New Jersey, and Washington D.C.

 Currently, the state of Illinois (along with 36 other states) prohibits municipalities to pass any laws related to rent control.
 The 1997 Illinois Rent Control Preemption Act prohibits municipalities from enacting or enforcing measures that control the amount of rent charged for a residential unit.